rslint/rslint/website/docs/dev/architecture.md

 - `rslint_text_edit`: This houses simple structs and methods to represent and apply text edits to strings.
 It is shared between `rslint_core` (for autofix), `rslint_errors` (for suggestions), `rslint_lsp` (for fix commands), and soon `rslint_parser` (for incremental reparsing).

+- `rslint_regex`: This crate is simply a RegEx parser for ES2021 and below.
+It turns raw patterns into a struct/enum based AST to be used for more detailed analyses on the pattern in the linter.

 ## Parallelism

 RSLint employs a high level of parallelism to achieve high speeds.
 This includes: